chaoscommencer/minima/README.md

 ### Includes

-Refers to snippets of code within the `Includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.
+Refers to snippets of code within the `Source/Includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

 - `disqus_comments.html` &mdash; Code to markup disqus comment box.
 - `footer.html` &mdash; Defines the site's footer section.